-As the leading preventable agent of death in the world it’s responsible for more than six million deaths each year.
-And tobacco contributes to the onset of all of the four most common non-communicable diseases – Cancer, heart and lung disease and diabetes.
-Working globally and in more than 40 countries, Vital Strateies use policy, advocacy and strategic communication to urge governments to adopt proven tobacco control strategies, and partner with them to encourage life-saving, public health “best buys.”
+As the leading preventable agent of death in the world, tobacco is responsible for more than six million deaths each year.
+This deadly product contributes to the onset of all four of the most common non-communicable diseases: cancer, heart and lung disease and diabetes.
+Working globally and in more than 40 countries, Vital Strategies uses policy, advocacy and strategic communication to urge governments to adopt proven tobacco control strategies, and partners with them to encourage life-saving, public health “best buys.”

 Vital Strategies delivers evidence-based public education campaigns and builds local health capacity to raise awareness about the dangers of tobacco.
 Our campaigns encourage quitting, delay initiation, support policy goals, smoke-free environments, enforcement, and over the long term, change behaviors around the acceptability of smoking and attitudes about the tobacco industry.

-One essential way for countries to comply with WHO recommendations on reduced tobacco use is to mount high-reach, effective campaigns on media platforms that reach large populations such as television and radio, and, increasingly, mobile and social media.
+One essential way for countries to comply with WHO recommendations on reduced tobacco use is to mount high-reach, effective campaigns on media platforms that reach large populations such as television, radio, and increasingly, mobile and social media.

 While media campaigns do require significant outlay of resources, considerable evidence shows they are cost-efficient.